spy16/delayq/README.md

 ## Benchmarks

-Benchmarks can be re-produced using the example application in `./reminder`.
+Benchmarks can be re-produced using the example application in `./example`.

 Following are few actual benchmark results that I got:

-> Both Redis and Reminder tool are running on single node with following specs:
+> Both Redis and worker are running on single node with following specs:
 > * CPU   : `2.8 GHz Quad-Core Intel Core i7`
 > * Memory: `16 GB 2133 MHz LPDDR3`